Healthy Indoor Technologies

 As if that weren't enough, leaking air is unfiltered air, bringing in unwanted moisture, pollen, dust, and can significantly increase carbon monoxide levels in your home if you use fuel to heat your air and water.
 The most common problems found in homes are related to air leakage.
 When unconditioned air from outside slips into your home, or conditioned air seeps out, you have to pay to heat or cool that extra air replacement.
 This common problem can be caused by wind "stack effect" (pressure differences in the home) and/or by the mechanical systems in the home.
 These problems could also be the cause of air quality issues, bringing air in from crawl spaces, the attic or other outdoor sources.

 These problems can be solved by air sealing the openings and installing appropriate insulation.
 Small air gaps (cracks/gaps) may look inconsequential, but they can add up.
 By air sealing and insulating, you could potentially save up to 30% of your energy consumption.
-Based upon your potential energy savings, you could reduce 1.3 lbs of green house gas emissions per kilowatt-hour and 12 lbs of green house gas emissions per 100 cubic foot of gas (natural, propane) used, thus helping the environment.
+Based upon your energy savings, you could reduce 1.3 lbs of green house gas emissions per kilowatt-hour and 12 lbs of green house gas emissions per 100 cubic foot of gas (natural, propane) used.

 What is Duct Soup?